Publishing note: I originally posted this on March 24th, 2020 (what would have been the week after the marathon).

 I’m still really excited to run my little Tour de Oakland course, but the timing isn’t right.

 I’m taking the SIP order as the universe’s way of telling me I need to rest.
 My hamstring was occasionally twingy while training for Salmon Falls.
-While it never was a major issue and was addressed by a few day’s rest during training, additional rest can only do it good.
+While it never was a major issue and was addressed by a few days rest, additional rest can only do it good.

 So I’ll continue to be a good citizen and stay inside, take short walks in the neighborhood, and do my Openfit barre classes every day.